Some of our services might not be available at the moment. We are investigating the issue.

 Working area and canvas

-Appsmith boasts a more fine-tuned control over dimensions due to its more frequent layout.
+Both applications have familiar to the user grid.
+But UI Bakery boasts a fine-tuned control over dimensions due to its more frequent layout and more smooth grid response.

 Adding a component to a card